Demographic effects of aggregation in the presence of a component Allee effect: Introduction

 Allee effects are studied mainly at two levels: the component and the demographic Allee effect \citep{stephens1999allee}.
-The component Allee effect is a positive association between population density and one (or many) components of individual fitness, such as offspring survival, mating success, or fecundity \citep{orr2009fitness,drake2011allee, courchamp2008allee} (Fig.\,\ref{fig:0}a).
+The component Allee effect is a positive association between population density and one (or many \cite{berec2007}) individual fitness components, such as offspring survival, mating success, or fecundity \citep{orr2009fitness,drake2011allee, courchamp2008allee} (Fig.\,\ref{fig:0}a).
 Component Allee effects rely on several mechanisms.
 In some fish, rotifer, and mammals such as marmots, the presence of conspecifics changes the environmental conditions locally, improving habitat quality and individual fitness \citep{allee1932studies, stephens2002model,allee1949group,ghazoul2005buzziness}.
 Especially in group-living organisms, cooperative behaviors such as group vigilance, nursing, resource sharing, and social foraging also make individuals more competent in the presence of conspecifics \citep{dechmann2010group, nowak2011demographic,snaith2008red,angulo2013social,luque2013allee, angulo2018allee}.
 Allee effects are also frequent in sexually reproducing species.
 In motile organisms, females are more likely to find mates at larger population sizes \citep{dennis1989allee, liermann2001depensation,tcheslavskaia2002mating,garrett2002allee}.
 In sessile organisms, such as pollinators or broadcast spawners, fecundation is more likely at high population densities \citep{ashman2004pollen,wagenius2006scale,luzuriaga2006population, lundquist2011estimating, guy2019importance}.
-On the other hand, the demographic Allee effect is a population-level emergent property due to the existence of one or more component Allee effects, and it manifests as a positive correlation between the net per-capita growth rate and the population size.
-This positive density-dependence is easier to identify at low population densities because competition hinders its effect in more crowded scenarios \citep{courchamp2008allee}.
+On the other hand, the demographic Allee effect is a population-level feature that emerges from one or more component Allee effects and manifests as a positive correlation between the net per-capita growth rate and the population size.
+This positive density-dependence is easier to identify at low population densities because competition hinders its effect in more crowded scenarios \citep{Morris2002,courchamp2008allee}.
 Demographic Allee effects are strong if the population cannot survive below a specific threshold size (Allee threshold) or weak if positive density-dependence is not intense enough to establish such a survival threshold \citep{courchamp2008allee,drake2011allee}.